Upon completion of this chapter, the learner should be able to:

 Elements of Clinical Decision-Making

 While Chapter 1 described the foundations and principles of making clinical decisions, this chapter will describe the process of making clinical decisions.
 How does the PT or OT make sound clinical decisions?
 Before this question can be answered, one must understand the elements that contribute to clinical decision-making.
 Clinical reasoning is one element of clinical decision-making that has been described by Benamy (1996) as a cognitive process that guides the ongoing acquisition, recall, sorting, and prioritizing of information regarding the clinical situation.
 This process enables the therapist to draw conclusions and make the judgments and decisions that lead to the POC and outcomes assessment.
 The resulting decisions also contribute to modification of intervention plans that occur from the time a therapist first sees a patient until the patient is discharged from services, in one episode of care.
 Clinical reasoning is not outwardly visible to observers.
 It is an ongoing process and the basis for the decision-making that takes place at every point in the patient management process.
-Patient management is the ongoing decision process that ...
+Patient management is the ongoing ...